Butler, Ohio: Early history

 The first store was started by William Lamley, who kept groceries and whisky.
 It may be remarked here that Independence is a temperance town, and will not allow (since the Bowersox affair mentioned in another chapter) any saloon to exist in the place.
 Lamley's store was a small frame building, near the railroad, in the north end of the town.
 He afterward erected a building, which is now occupied by Downing as a store, and started a hotel.
 Joseph Geary kept this hotel, the first in the place.
 David Teeter erected a second hotel.
 John Diltz, a carpenter and present Postmaster, erected the next dwelling, and shortly after, Daniel Garber erected a shoe-shop on Main Street.
 William Clapper erected the next building and kept boarders.

 Gen. G. A. Jones came up from Mount Vernon, erected a warehouse, started a store and dealt in produce.
 In 1856, I. W. Pearce purchased the warehouse of Jones, conducted the business, and was also railroad agent.
 This gentleman at present keeps the principal store in the place, and does what banking business is necessary.

 The Bowersox Saloon was the site of an infamous murder that occurred in 1878 when the keeper of the saloon, Samuel P. Bowersox shot a man outside of his bar.
 After closing hours, Bowersox became angry by some young men that had been lingering causing disturbance.
 Bowersox fired a gun into the crowd, killing Alfred N. Palm.
 Enraged citizens burned down the Bowersox Saloon that night.
 Bowersox was tried and acquitted, rumor had it that his liquor suppliers in Mansfield bribed the judge to keep the bar open.

 When the town was out, the schoolhouse A-frame was a short distance south of town.

 In 1868, the present building was erected.
 It is a two-story frame, and occupied by two teachers and about one hundred pupils.

 The B&O railroad played a big part in the town's development.
 The railroad was built in 1853 and it was the only railroad in the United States noted to enter and leave the town from the same direction (west).
 In 1872, there was two passenger trains that collided killing eight people and injuring 40 more.

 In 1877, the village was incorporated, the first Mayor being J. M. McLaughlin; the second and present Mayor, George W. McBee.

 There are four dry-goods and grocery stores, one hardware, one stove and tin, and several smaller establishments; two churches, one hotel, and a proper proportion of mechanics and professional men.
 The population is about four hundred.
-The place stands in a great land in the Baltimore & Ohio Railroad. - From "The History of Richland County" by A. A. Graham 1880.
+The place stands in land near the Baltimore and Ohio Railroad.